 Who is the target group for the PSFO service?

 3 or 4 year old children with additional needs attending a government funded kindergarten program.
 This also includes children in receipt of Early Start Kindergarten funding who are attending a three-year old kindergarten program delivered by a degree qualified early childhood educator.

 Who are Children with Additional Needs?

-The PSFO program defines children with additional needs as children in a funded kindergarten program presenting with developmental concerns.
+The PSFO program defines children with additional needs as children in an education and care setting presenting with developmental concerns.
 Developmental concerns may be associated with any area of a child’s development, such as;

 What does capacity building of early childhood educators mean?

-The PSFO capacity building approach recognises and respects the expertise and ongoing role of the early childhood educator in supporting children’s learning and development by supporting early childhood educators to:
+The PSFO capacity building approach recognises and respects the expertise and ongoing role of the early childhood educator in supporting children’s learning and development by supporting early childhood educators.

 Support may include: